 Tallest Giant Sequoia in Redwood Mountain Grove

-Giant sequoias by far are the largest trees of the world by wood volume.
-But they belong also to the highest trees of the world - there is known 95.8 m tall specimen.
+Giant sequoias are by far the largest trees of the world by wood volume.
+But they belong also to the highest trees of the world – there is known 95.8 m tall specimen.

 Redwood Mountain Grove is the largest stand of this tree, its area is 1,240 ha.
 It is assessed that here grow some 15,800 sequoias.
-Most prominent sequoias have their own names and in Redwood Mountain Grove are located two such named trees which belong to 25 largest trees by volume in the world - The Hart Tree and Roosevelt Tree.
+Most prominent sequoias have their own names and in Redwood Mountain Grove are located two such named trees which belong to the 25 largest trees by volume in the world – The Hart Tree and Roosevelt Tree.

-Here is located one of the tallest known sequoias - it was discovered in July 1998 and measured in August 1998 by Michael Taylor, the height then was 94.9 m.
-In July 2005 there was done repeated measurement by redwood researcher Steve Sillett - result was exactly the same.
+Here is located one of the tallest known sequoias – it was discovered in July 1998 and measured in August 1998 by Michael Taylor, the height then was 94.9 m.
+In July 2005 there was done repeated measurement by redwood researcher Steve Sillett – the result was exactly the same.

 The main trunk of this tree was killed by a fire at the height of 74.4 m and there grew new trunks, reaching current height.

-This tree has not received any specific name and it's exact location is not given in the available works.
+This tree has not received any specific name and its exact location is not given in the available works.
 Close to it grow several slightly lower sequoias.